-The "Insurer Report Card" survey was conducted online in November-December 2019, asking body shops nationwide to grade the performance of auto insurance companies that do business in their state.
+The 2023 “Insurer Report Card,” survey was conducted online in November-December 2022, asking body shops nationwide to grade the performance of auto insurance companies that do business in their state.
 Shops awarded each company a grade from "A+" to "F" based on one question: “How well does this insurer's claims handling policies, attitude and payment practices ensure quality repairs and customer service for motorists?”

-The insurers selected for this survey were chosen primarily based on their share of the auto insurance market in each state as measured by premiums written.
+The insurers selected for this survey were chosen based primarily on their share of the auto insurance market in each state.

-The survey received responses from 1,037 collision repair professionals in all 50 states.
+The 2023 survey received responses from 1,027 collision repair professionals from all 50 states.

-Respondents were repair facility owners, managers, estimators or other shop employees, who on average have 28 years of experience in the collision repair industry.
-A total of 20,856 individual grades were given to 135 different auto insurance companies.
-Insurers that received a grade from at least 35 shops were included in the national ranking.
+Respondents were repair facility owners, managers and estimators that, on average, have 28.1 years of experience in the collision repair industry.
+A total of 20,065 individual grades were given to 139 different auto insurance companies.
+The 87 insurers that received a grade from at least 35 respondents were included in the national ranking.

-In calculating insurers' grades, each individual letter grade received for an insurer was converted to a numerical score in order to calculate a simple unweighted average of all grades received.
-The ﬁnal letter grade is the letter grade that then corresponds to the calculated average score.
-The average score received by all insurers was 710, the equivalent of a low "B-".
+In calculating insurers' grades, each individual letter grade was converted to a numerical score in order to calculate an average.
+The average score received by all insurers was 599, the equivalent of a “C+”.

 No reproduction, advertising or other promotional use can be made of the information in this report or CRASH Network survey results without the express prior written consent of CRASH Network.